-The Linux kernel sets a default quota size of 1 MB.
-(For a block, the default is 128 MB.
-For files, the default is 5120.)
-Lustre handles quota allocation in a different manner.
-A quota must be properly set or users may experience unnecessary failures.
+In Lustre, quota must be properly allocated or users may experience unnecessary failures.
 The file system block quota is divided up among the OSTs within the file system.
 Each OST requests an allocation which is increased up to the quota limit.
 The quota allocation is then quantized to reduce the number of quota-related request traffic.
 By default, Lustre supports both user and group quotas to limit disk usage and file counts.

 The quota system in Lustre is completely compatible with the quota systems used on other file systems.
 The Lustre quota system distributes quotas from the quota master.
 Generally, the MDS is the quota master for both inodes and blocks.
 All OSTs and the MDS are quota slaves to the OSS nodes.
-The minimum transfer unit is 100 MB, to avoid performance impacts for quota adjustments.
+To reduce quota requests and get reasonably accurate quota distribution, the transfer quota unit (qunit) between quota master and quota slaves is changed dynamically by the lquota module.
+The default minimum value of qunit is 1 MB for blocks and 2 for inodes.
+The proc entries to set these values are: /proc/fs/lustre/mds/lustre-MDT/quota_least_bunit and /proc/fs/lustre/mds/lustre-MDT/quota_least_iunit.
+The default maximum value of qunit is 128 MB for blocks and 5120 for inodes.
+The proc entries to set these values are quota_bunit_sz and quota_iunit_sz in the MDT and OSTs.

+Note - In general, the quota_bunit_sz value should be larger than 1 MB.
+For testing purposes, it can be set to 4 KB, if necessary.

 The file system block quota is divided up among the OSTs and the MDS within the file system.
 Only the MDS uses the file system inode quota.

-This means that the minimum quota for block is 100 MB\ (the number of OSTs + the number of MDSs), which is 100 MB\ (number of OSTs + 1).
-The minimum quota for inode is the inode qunit.
+This means that the minimum quota for block is 1 MB (the number of OSTs + the number of MDSs), which is 1 MB (number of OSTs + 1).
 If you attempt to assign a smaller quota, users maybe not be able to create files.
+As noted, the default minimum quota for inodes is 2.
 The default is established at file system creation time, but can be tuned via /proc values (described below).
 The inode quota is also allocated in a quantized manner on the MDS.

-This sets a much smaller granularity.
-It is specified to request a new quota in units of 100 MB and 500 inodes, respectively.
-If we look at the setquota example again, running this lfs quota command:
+If we look at the setquota example again, running this 1fs quota command: